Skip to content

 The speed cleaning method is often misunderstood as simply moving faster.
 In reality, it is a system of "wasted motion reduction."
 The core philosophy, established by Jeff Campbell and The Clean Team in San Francisco, centers on the idea that most people spend 50% of their cleaning time walking back and forth to get supplies, deciding what to do next, or re-cleaning spots they already touched.

 By 2026, the cleaning industry has seen a massive shift toward this systematic approach.
-With the global cleaning services market projected to reach over $616 billion by 2030, the demand for efficiency has never been higher.
 Speed cleaning works because it treats your home like a professional workspace, utilizing specific movements and tools to ensure no effort is wasted.

 The 13 Rules of Speed Cleaning